slatedocs/slate/source/includes/_introduction.md

 Welcome to the BBOXX SMARTSolar API.

-The SMARTSolar API is an interface designed to allow users to remotely and automatically control a BBOXX unit and access the information held about that units.
+The SMARTSolar API is an interface designed to allow users to remotely and automatically control a BBOXX unit and access its information.

-This document aims to provide a complete listing of the actions that a user can take, the data available in the SMARTSolar system and the over-all the schema and architecture of the system.
+This document aims to provide a complete listing of the actions that a user can take, the data available in the SMARTSolar API and the schema and architecture of the API.

 The different sections of the Documentation are as follows:

-* <a href="/#schema">Schema</a> - A detailed listing of the resources available and how to access them.
+* [Schema](#schema) - A detailed listing of the resources available and how to access them.
-* <a href="/#product-actions">Product Actions</a> - A listing of the actions available for a specific product.
+* [Product Actions](#product-actions) - A listing of the actions that a user can make for a specific product.
+* [Product Data](#product-data) - A listing of what telemetry data is recorded from each [product](#product) and how to access it.
-* <a href="/#custom-endpoints">Custom Endpoints</a> - A listing of other endpoints available to a user not specifically relating to an individual product.
+* [Custom Endpoints](#custom-endpoints) - A listing of other endpoints available to a user not specifically relating to an individual product.
-* <a href="/#product-data">Product Time-Series Data</a> - A listing of the telemetry data recorded from each [product](#product).
+* [Notifications (Webhooks)](#notifications-web-hooks) - Information of how to receive data and updates from the SMARTSolar API
-* <a href="/#using-the-api">Using the API</a> - Information about the general use of the API including authentication, filtering and data format.
+* [Using the API](#using-the-api) - Information about the general use of the API including authentication, filtering and data formats.